 What is the Sony A80J OLED?
-The A80J (or AJ80, as it's called outside of the US) isn't Sony's flagship 4K OLED for 2021 – that moniker goes to the A90J – but it could be one the best TVs to consider this year.
+The A80J (or AJ80, as it's called outside of the US and UK) isn't Sony's flagship 4K OLED for 2021 – that moniker goes to the A90J – but it could be one the best TVs to consider this year.

 Sony has a great reputation for impressive OLED TVs, despite only putting out a small handful every year, and at times even continuing their lifespans with new model sizes long after the initial launch.